cjuniorfox/juniorfox-site/app/articles/wireguard-vpn.md

 ### Home gateway configuration

 My home gateway is behind a CGNAT (Carrier-Grade NAT), which means that my Gateway isn't publicly available on the internet.
 That's why I need to have a VPS on the cloud acting as a middleman between my premises and remote hosts and resources.
-This will act as a gateway and nameserver to allow my remote hosts to reach my premises.
+This will act as a gateway to allow my remote hosts to reach my premises.

 The VPN configuration will be the same as that of the other remote hosts.
 Have a look at the **PersistentKeepalive** key.
 The deal with it is to keep the connection alive due to the connection being dropped after a while.